 Post-MBA careers in marketing can include everything from a marketing manager in a corporate firm to a position at a specialized marketing firm.

 In addition to offering an MBA concentration in Marketing, the school also offers a specialized master’s degree in Marketing Analytics, as well as a relevant PhD program.
-Of the MBA class of 2020, 34 percent of grads went into the marketing or sales fields, one of the highest rates for all surveyed schools.View School Profile
+Of the MBA class of 2021, 28 percent of grads went into the marketing or sales fields.View School Profile

 Although the school does not offer an MBA concentration in Marketing, students are able to choose from a variety of elective courses in the discipline.
 Marshall’s marketing faculty have been notably published in some of the top marketing research journals, including Journal of Marketing and Strategic Management Journal.
-Roughly one-third of the MBA class of 2020 went into marketing roles.View School Profile
+Generally, around one-third of the school's MBA classes go into marketing roles.View School Profile

 The Frankfurt School’s MBA includes a core course on Marketing Management.
 Typically, over one-quarter of the school’s MBA grads tend to go into functional roles in sales, business development, or marketing.View School Profile